 No more firing up Spotify in your browser, nope, now you an download the dedicated Android app for the full Spotify experience.
-It features the same functionality, but now you can free up a browser tab and keep listening to all the Tay Swift you can handle.
-That’s right, she’s on Spotify now — so you can cancel your secret Apple Music subscription.
+It features the same functionality, but now you can free up a browser tab and keep listening to all your musical favorites, get recommendations, and all the other Spotify features you love.

 Now you can run Slack from your Chromebook’s desktop rather than trying to keep up with your co-workers in a browser tab that will inevitably get closed by accident.
 It runs a little better from the app than it does in a browser tab anyway — even if you can’t blame missed messages on your browser anymore.

 Outlook, everyone’s favorite productivity app, provides a fully-featured experience that you just don’t get when its tethered to a flimsy browser tab.
 Now you can get all those important notifications, meeting invites, and calendar alerts that you’d been missing out on.
 It’s another way pick for best Android apps for Chromebooks.